The ultimate diptych, triptych & ntych automation tool for Photoshop

 The old Tych Panel web page is available here.

-Info Please note that on some Windows computers, you may have to run Adobe Extension Manager via Run as administrator (here's a video on how to do that).
-PS CS4 and lower is not supported (although you might get it working).
+Info Please note that on some Windows computers, you may have to run Adobe Photoshop via Run as administrator (here's a video on how to do that).

 1. Create a row or column by pressing the Top, Bottom, Left or Right button.